 Many parents of different learners go from not knowing the meaning of “executive functioning,” to not knowing how they didn’t grow up learning all about it.
-Executive functioning (EF) is truly the engine that makes our brains function effectively and efficiently.
-The better our executive function, the easier it is for us to adapt, recall information, and get those daily tasks done.
+Executive functioning (EF) is truly the engine that makes our brains function effectively and efficiently and we can improve EF with some easy activities.
+The better our executive function, the easier it is for us to adapt, recall information and get those daily tasks done.

 Whether you’re exercising your own EF skills or your kiddos’, summer is the perfect time to merge family fun with tuning up much-needed skills.
 Learnfully invited neuropsychologist Dr. Karen Wilson, EF Coach Elizabeth Boyarsky, and a mom of several children with learning differences (yours truly) to discuss how we sneak EF skill development into summer fun.
 Here are our favorite ideas:

 Involve children in cooking and baking.
 So many EF skills are exercised in the kitchen.
 Measuring, following directions, taking turns, waiting for the finished product–all these tasks add up to strengthening self-control and even working memory.
 Plus who can resist sprinkling in some math practice with all the opportunities cooking provides?

 Practice Mindfulness.
 Learning to be mindful and taking cues from how your body feels is important to everyone—but even more so for kids who have EF struggles.
 Recognizing how they feel is key to overcoming those times when impulsivity threatens to take over.
 Open the windows, settle in with your little one, and tune into yourselves; make mindfulness a family practice.